My Sweeten Story: Finding Charm in the Big City

 After living in Brooklyn for nine years, I decided to move back to Queens in search of more space and a slice of the outdoors.
 I purchased a 1,300-square-foot attached brick rowhouse from the ‘40s.
 It had a small front patio where I could sit and drink my coffee on the weekends, plus a small front garden to plant vegetables and do some xeriscaping (landscaping that requires little or no irrigation).

-For me, the purpose of the purchase and subsequent renovation was to create a sanctuary where I could relax after a long day of working in Midtown Manhattan.
+For me, the purpose of the purchase and subsequent renovation was to create a sanctuary where I could relax after a long day of work.
 I wanted to make sure to bring in the things that I had loved about my Brooklyn brownstone co-op, while enjoying and making good use of my new space.

 In particular, the entryway was very important to me.
 Moving from an apartment to a house, I could now fully set the tone that welcomed everyone into my home.
-The entryway was functional, but bland.
+The entryway had been functional, but bland.

 I added some touches that brought the outside in and made me smile whenever I opened the front door.
 I chose to custom design the steel front door in a Craftsman style that felt warm and inviting.
 For the flooring, white-and-blue handmade cement tiles added a lot of personality.
 I didn’t want the walls to pale in comparison to the bold floor, so I found a textured and paintable wallpaper that mimicked an abstracted cloud design.